k2view-academy/K2View-Academy/articles/99_Broadway/18_broadway_flow_window.md

 ### Stage Context Menu

 To open the Stage context menu, click the three dots in the right corner of the Stage.
-This menu is dynamic, whereby some of the items are displayed only when they are applicable to the selected Stage.
+This menu is dynamic, whereby some items are displayed only when they are applicable to the selected Stage.

 <table style="width: 900px;">
 <tbody>